PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 17:16:46
+Last updated: 2024-04-02 17:17:21
-Random Quote: The smallest flower is a thought, a life answering to some feature of the Great Whole, of whom they have a persistent intuition. - Honoré de Balzac
+Random Quote: Friendship is the source of the greatest pleasures, and without friends even the most agreeable pursuits become tedious. - Thomas Aquinas